subvisual/subvisual.com/src/posts/2020-04-16-continuous-stuff-with-github-actions/index.md

   </em>
 </div>

-Last year, I took on the task of improving the continuous process over at [UTRUST][utrust].
+Last year, I took on the task of improving the continuous process over at [Utrust][utrust].
 We weren't really happy with the amount of work that went into our releases, and I was looking for a more agile approach, where everyone from developers to the QA team could do their part with low friction.

-Coincidentally, that project started right around the same time where GitHub Actions went into public beta.
+Coincidentally, that project started right around the same time GitHub Actions went into public beta.
 Some of our problems were related to shortcomings on our existing CI solution, so it felt right to see what GitHub had to offer.

 I ended up pleasantly surprised.
 But first, let's talk about what exactly was wrong with our previous CI.